Flutter Engine

 static float max(float r, float g, float b)

-Definition hsl.cpp:49
+Definition: hsl.cpp:49

 constexpr Dst strict_cast(Src value)